-W̱SĺḴEM (Tseycum) meaning "land of clay" in SENĆOŦEN is one of the First Nations that constitute the W̱SÁNEĆ peoples, who have stewarded these lands and waters since time immemorial and to this day.
+W̱SĺḴEM (Tseycum) meaning "land of clay" in SENĆOŦEN is one of the First Nations that constitute the W̱SÁNEĆ peoples, who have stewarded these lands and waters since time immemorial.

-Geographically, the Sandown site sits between two village sites: the original Tseycum village W̱SE¸IKEM on the east side of the peninsula, and the later village site on the west side, where the Tseycum community lives today.
-Following colonization and the displacement of the W̱SÁNEĆ peoples, North Saanich became a centre for agricultural activity, and the land became part of the 500-acre Glamorgan Farm.
-The original buildings from this historic family farm are still in operation across the road.
+Geographically, the Sandown site sits between two village sites: the original Tseycum village on the east side of the peninsula, and the later village site on the west side, where the Tseycum community lives today.
+Following colonization and the displacement of the W̱SÁNEĆ peoples, North Saanich became a place for agricultural activity, and this site became part of the 500-acre Glamorgan Farm.

 Given the history of the horse race tracks and roadways, the soil at Sandown remains heavily compacted and degraded.
 Restoration is a key component of our work towards regenerative agriculture.